pavelvlasov/tangerine/.github/ISSUE_TEMPLATE/bug.md

 ## Any additional information

-__Please add any additional information such as operating system, browser or screenshots.__
+__Please provide any additional information such as a reproducible [codesandbox](https://codesandbox.io/), operating system, browser or screenshots.__